The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Gerhard Richter's Hood (signed), a lithograph print from 1996, is estimated to be worth between £1,850 and £2,800.
-This artwork has shown consistent value growth, with an average annual growth rate of 6%.
-Over the past 12 months, the average selling price was £1,758, with a total of 3 works sold.
-In the last five years, the hammer price has ranged from £1,506 in October 2024 to £11,772 in February 2023.
-Since its first sale in November 2006, Hood has been sold 11 times at auction.
+The value of Gerhard Richter's Hood (signed) is estimated to be worth between £1,550 and £2,350.
+This lithograph print, created in 1996, has shown consistent value growth since its first sale in November 2006.
+Over the past 12 months, the average selling price was £1,753, across a total of 2 sales.
+In the last five years, the hammer price has varied from £1,506 in October 2024 to £11,772 in February 2023.
+This work has an auction history of 10 total sales.
 The edition size of this artwork is limited to 60.

 Unlock up-to-the-minute market data on Gerhard Richter's Hood, login or create a free account today